U.S. firm Valentus to raise capital for credit fund via digital currency sale

 Its first fund - the Credit Opportunities Fund I - hopes to raise $50 million through the digital token sale scheduled sometime this year, said Behzad Taufiq, Valentus’ chief investment officer.

-He added that this would be the first time a private equity credit fund will raise capital using a digital token that will be made accessible to global retail and institutional investors.
+He added that this would be the first time a private equity credit fund will raise capital using a digital token that will be made accessible to U.S. retail and institutional investors.

 Valentus aims to invest in assets such as mortgage securities and distressed debt, a lucrative area that saw private equity giants Apollo Global and KKR & Co raise $1.75 billion and $4 billion, respectively, the last few months, for credit funds focused on COVID-related dislocations.